-If you hear people say ADD instead of ADHD, it may not be clear what they mean or what the difference is.
-That’s because ADD is an old term.
+If you hear people say ADD instead of ADHD, you may wonder what they mean or what the difference between ADD and ADHD is.
+Even though lots of people still use the term ADD, it’s actually an old term.
 For many years, ADD was used to describe a type of ADHD.
-But it hasn’t been an actual diagnosis for decades.
+But ADD hasn’t been an official diagnosis for decades.

 Learn more about the difference between the terms ADD and ADHD.